Rhetoric, Politics, and Culture

 6164 Vilas Hall

 In my spare time, I am an award-winning burlesque and drag performer, known as Will X. Uly (pronounced “Will Actually”).
-My titles include Winner of the 23rd annual San Francisco Drag King Contest (2018) and Leading Man of the Hollywood Burlesque Festival (2019).
+My titles include Winner of the 23rd annual San Francisco Drag King Contest (2018), Leading Man of the Hollywood Burlesque Festival (2019), and Mr. FIVE Nightclub (2021).

 Gender studies, Feminist Theory, Queer Theory; Performance Studies; Rhetoric of Health and Medicine